kuturin/projects/README.md

 - Flex Panels Image Gallery - from JavaScript30
 - Ajax type Ahead - from JavaScript30
 - Array Cardio 2 - From Javascript30
+- Fun with HTML5 Canvas - from JavaScript30